Yangjiang Group: Yangjiang Group Members

+Practice

+Yangjiang Group is named after the city in China where the three artists are based.
+Yangjiang is a resort city with significant presence of industrial complexes, but it is located far from the country's political and economic centers.
+The city is the source of artistic inspiration for the members of Yangjiang Group.
+They found subject matter for their creative work from the city's background and it's local life.
+When Yangjiang Group transcribes Internet texts, news articles, and titles through calligraphy, the transcription becomes straightforward and hard-hitting commentary on the sociopolitical reality of the Chinese economic miracle.
+The group also likes to engage the public through participatory performance works that address various themes relating to the new ways and rules of life that have resulted from China's industrialization and the radical liberalization of its market economy.
+For the Yangjiang Group members, art and life form a single continuum.
+Therefore the everyday necessities of life - food, clothing, ans shelter, for example - become subject matter for their art.

 The collective method of work follows other Chinese art groups such as the Big Tail Elephants.
 The Yangjiang Group's works are noted for their apolitical content, non-representational method of expression, and unabashed refutation and criticism of political analysis of Chinese contemporary art.
 Xiao Fengxia attributed the aniconism of their works to a degree of political autonomy from Beijing in Guangdong Province: "Far away from the hierarchal chronotope of Beijing, southern China drifts away from the center…the local people's innovative spirit, lifestyles, and political feelings are unique, and do not completely follow Beijing...
 Southern China's economic boom, especially in Hong Kong, Shenzhen, and Guangzhou in the Pearl River Delta Region... led to unprecedented growth in prosperity that overturned orthodox Socialist thought".

 The Yangjiang Group work primarily with calligraphy, but also other mediums such as video and wax sculpture.
 The group frequently combines various mediums that engages many different senses, and with special attention to the relationship among the work of art, the audience, and the gallery space.
 Their works are often done impromptu, to erase the distance between a work of art and the lived experience, where "life itself becomes an integral part of their art".

+Their subject matters are not Tang poems by earlier masters, but headlines from newspapers and ordinary events of everyday life.

 The Yangjiang Group draws from classical Chinese practice of experiencing works of art where audience participation is essential, as noted by Lisa Catt.
 The group also addresses the issue of commoditization of art that enables a work of art to take on a new meaning, and lose its ability to dictate culture as a result.
 The group continue to work in their hometown in Yangjiang, where they promote the local art scenes in southern China to counterbalance the financial potential of contemporary art from Beijing and Shanghai.